Paulina Maj-Erwardt

 Paulina Maj-Erwardt (née Maj, born 22 March 1987) is a Polish volleyball player, who plays as a libero.
 She was part of the Polish team that came third at the 2009 Women's European Volleyball Championship and the 2009 Summer Universiade.
-She currently plays for KPS Chemik Police.
+She most recently played for Sparta Złotów.

 Domestic career

 Maj-Erwadt has played in Poland for her entire career.
 Between 2005 and 2008, she played for BKS Bielsko-Biała, and later played for PTPS Piła, Atom Trefl Sopot, Muszynianka Muszyna, KPS Chemik Police, and Budowlani Łódź.
 Maj-Erwardt took time away from the sport for the birth of her child.
 She returned for the 2018–2019 season, playing for BKS Bielsko-Biała, in a second stint for the club.
 For the 2019–20 season, Maj-Erwardt signed for KPS Chemik Police.
 She was the fifth best receiver in the 2019–20 season, and resigned for Chemik Police for the 2020–21 season.
 In 2021, she signed for ŁKS Łódź for the 2021–22 season.

+In 2024, Maj-Erwadt announced her retirement from volleyball, but changed her mind in January 2025 and signed for Sparta Złotów, a club where she was also youth president.
+In July 2025, she became a member of the Polish Volleyball Federation focusing on women's volleyball.